 Is Surfshark blocked by Netflix?

-According to our internal testing, Netflix appears to be blocking Surfshark because we were unable to bypass any restrictions when we selected servers in the U.S., Canada, Australia, and the U.K. Keep in mind that restrictions and regulations that streaming services impose can change over time.
+According to our latest round of internal testing, Surfshark bypassed every Netflix block with ease.
+Keep in mind that restrictions and regulations that streaming services impose can change over time.

 Is CyberGhost easy to use?